 The Criterion Collection’s new streaming service is much more niche than your usual channel, offering access to a curated list of movies that will make even the most diehard film fanatics curious.
 It’s being heralded as a replacement for an older streaming service called FilmStruck that shut down in 2018.

 The Criterion Collection itself isn’t a new phenomenon, just their streaming service.
-The film community have turned to Criterion for years, and it is considered a guide for film fanatics.
+The film community has turned to Criterion for years, and it is considered a guide for film fanatics.
 It’s the go-to resource for those who feel like they’re aware of most good movies or have already seen them.

 There are numerous lists on Letterboxd detailing the movies they feature.
-We recommend delving into the “completely complete criterion collection,” for a snapshot of what this streaming service will allow you to access from the comfort of your home
+We recommend delving into the “completely complete criterion collection,“ for a snapshot of what this streaming service will allow you to access from the comfort of your home theater.

 What will the Criterion Channel streaming service subscription include?

 The service will grant access to the Criterion Collection and Janus Film’s celebrated library of more than 1,000 classic and contemporary films.
-In addition, there will be movies constantly added from a wide range of major studio and independent licensors.
+In addition, there will be movies constantly added from a wide range of major studios and independent licensors.

 What the Criterion Collection does best has always been to give you more than just the film.
-From remastered classics to finding out more about directors you know and love, it has always been a reliable point of reference for cinephiles.
+From remastered classics to find out more about directors you know and love, it has always been a reliable point of reference for cinephiles.
 The only difference is that now it will be easier to access.